affans/h5n1model/README.md

 # ABM for H5N1 Transmission Dynamics

-## Requires
+## Environment
 - Julia 1.11.5
 - Use `Pkg` to `resolve` and `instantiate` the environment in `Project.toml`.

 ## Running the model
-- Start Julia and enable the environment.
+- Start Julia in the supplied environment.
 - Include the model by `include("model.jl")`.
-- The function `time_loop(...)` runs the model (i.e., a single realization) with the supplied parameters.
+- The function `time_loop()` runs the model (i.e., a single realization) with the supplied parameters.
 Parameters (with default values) are
   ```
     simid=1,     # simulation ID
     beta=0.0,    # probability of transmission